goschtl/zope/bluebream/website/docs/v1.0/manual/browserresource.rst

 is added to.
 By default, the default layer is selected.

-Once you hook up the configuration file to the main configuration path and restart Zope 3, you should be able to access the resource now via a Browser using http://localhost:8080/@@/resource.txt.
+Once you hook up the configuration file to the main configuration path and restart BlueBream, you should be able to access the resource now via a Browser using http://localhost:8080/@@/resource.txt.
 The
 @@/ in the URL tells the traversal mechanism that the following object is a resource.